 The other great part about my Italian wedding soup recipe is that you can prepare extra meatballs and pasta and have that as a different meal on another night just by adding a little marinara sauce!

-I love using pork for my Italian wedding soup because it so much flavor.
+I love using pork for my Italian wedding soup because it has so much flavor.
 You can also use ground chicken if you prefer.

 The meatballs are going to be a big part of your flavor so you want to make sure they are seasoned well.
 This recipe makes sure of that!